Rahulpandey81/Python_Programming/SpellChecker/Readme.md

-In this Python Program Find Miss spelled words from the Text File. it Math the words from the dictonary file.
+In this Python Program Find Miss spelled words from the Text File. it Match the words from the dictonary file.